ABOUT US

 INTRODUCTION: The Lindy Construction Company provides commercial, retail, restaurant and bar Design, Development and Construction services throughout Michigan.
 If you’re planning on purchasing, leasing, building or remodeling your own facility, we can be of help.
 While some commercial or restaurant construction or remodel projects might be considered only cosmetic, most will require review by your local Health and/or Building Departments.
 Either way, it’s never advisable to proceed without inquiring and gaining these approvals.
 In the event that permits are required, engineered plans will also be required.
 In Michigan, any commercial construction project requiring a permit will require plans which have been approved by a professional Architect or Engineer.

 DESIGN: If you retain an Engineer or an Architect, your drawings will be completed in part by their in house Draftsmen and with the Engineer or Architect providing oversight and approval.
-Charges can run from $150.00 to $300.00 per hour or more and into the many thousands of dollars for a complete set of plans.
-In a similar scenario, if you retain The Lindy Construction Co to produce your plans, we are not the Engineer or the Architect…..we’re the Draftsmen and can produce the same set of plans, typically for much less.
+Charges can run from $100.00 to $300.00 per hour or more and into the many thousands of dollars for a complete set of plans.
+If you retain The Lindy Construction Co to produce your plans, we are not the Engineer or the Architect…..we’re the Draftsmen and can produce the same set of plans, typically for much less.
 We then submit our electronic drawing files to one of several independent Engineers for treatment and approval.
 The Engineer’s involvement is less, therefore your price can be much lower and sometimes as little as half as much for the same approved drawings.
 As part of a Design and Development agreement, it’s typical to produce Conceptuals and either a Permit Set or a Bid Set of plans.

 Conceptuals – Based on your ideas plus those of our development team, along with information garnered from your local authorities regarding items allowed, not allowed and those which are required, we’ll provide a series of conceptual sketches from which we can make refinements and decide which items you would or would not like to be incorporated into your final plan.
 Once a final design has been decided upon, we’ll produce either a Permit Set or a Bid Set of plans for review.